beejjorgensen/bgc/src/bgc_part_0200.md

 printf("All done!\n");
 ```

-Notice that in both cases, the continuation condition is false right
+Notice that in both cases, the loop condition is false right away.
+So in
-away.
-So in the `while`, the condition fails, and the following block of
+the `while`, the loop fails, and the following block of code is never
-code is never executed.
-With the `do-while`, however, the condition is
+executed.
+With the `do-while`, however, the condition is checked _after_
-checked _after_ the block of code executes, so it always executes at
+the block of code executes, so it always executes at least once.
+In this
-least once.
-In this case, it prints the message, increments `i`, then
+case, it prints the message, increments `i`, then fails the condition,
-fails the condition, and continues to the "All done!" output.
+and continues to the "All done!" output.

 The moral of the story is this: if you want the loop to execute at least
-once, no matter what the continuation condition, use `do-while`.
+once, no matter what the loop condition, use `do-while`.

 All these examples might have been better done with a `for` loop.
 Let's
 do something less deterministic---repeat until a certain random number